14-Day Southern India Birding

 • Pristine islands with unspoilt beaches and primeval jungle

-• Amazing marine life and corals (excellent diving and snorkeling opportunities)
+• Amazing marine life and corals (excellent diving and snorkelling opportunities)

-• Sightseeing – Cellular Jail, Anthropological Museum, Bharatang limestone caves.
+• Sightseeing – Cellular Jail, Anthropological museum, Bharatang limestone caves, Chatham Sawmill, etc.

 Please let us know if you are interested in this exciting extension.

 Do you have a quick question about this birding tour?
 Speak to a specialist at email@example.com .